 their initial appointments to the Commission by February 1,

-years.
-Thereafter, all members shall be appointed for terms of
+(e) All members shall be appointed for terms of 3 years.
+No

-3 years.
-No member shall serve more than 2 consecutive terms.
-A
+member shall serve more than 2 consecutive terms.
+A member

 (f) Vacancies in Commission membership shall be filled in